typhonjs-node-npm-scripts/typhonjs-npm-scripts-test-mocha/README.md

                                run `./node_modules/.bin/mocha --help` for all available options.
 ```

-When running on Travis CI a `test.travis` hash in `npm-scripts.json` may be provided which overrides any
+When running on Travis CI a `test.travis` hash in `.npmscriptrc` may be provided which overrides any
 data stored in the `test` hash.
 This is useful for specifying the `coverage` command when running on Travis CI.

-A basic configuration for testing ES6 NPM modules in `npm-scripts.json` follows:
+A basic configuration for testing ES6 NPM modules in `.npmscriptrc` follows:
 ```
 {
    "test":